DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DKNG starting from Park Jason, who sale 200,000 shares at the price of $25.00 back on May 22.
-After this action, Park Jason now owns 216,654 shares of DraftKings Inc., valued at $5,000,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DKNG starting from Liberman Paul, who sale 66,667 shares at the price of $23.19 back on May 31.
+After this action, Liberman Paul now owns 1,327,250 shares of DraftKings Inc., valued at $1,546,008 using the latest closing price.

 Stock Fundamentals for DKNG